Karan-patil2/Artificial-Intelligence-SPPU-2019/README.md

 **Assihnment-4**

-Develop an elementary catboat for any suitable customer interaction application.
+Develop an elementary chatbot for any suitable customer interaction application.

 ## Group C